Tsu-HaoLiu/Tsu-HaoLiu/README.md

 ## Hi there 👋 I'm Tsu-Hao ✨

-#### A versatile, detailed-oriented, and committed full stack developer, with an eagerness and passion to learn.
+#### I enjoy solving problems with code, and committed full stack developer, with an eagerness and passion to learn.

 ##